How much are employer pension contributions?

 Remember that only your income can be used to calculate your pension annual allowance – dividends don’t count.

-So if you take most of your income as dividends (e.g. because you are company director), your tax relief limit will be low.
+So if you take most of your income as dividends (e.g. because you are a company director), your allowance is likely to be low because the pensions allowance is capped at 100% of your relevant earnings.

-If you want to increase the limit, there are two ways: either increase your salary (which may increase the amount of income tax you pay), or make the pension contribution directly from your company as a larger employer contribution.
+If you want to increase the limit, there are two ways: either increase your salary (which may increase the amount of income tax you pay), or make the pension contribution directly from your company as an employer contribution.

 Can employers claim back their pension contributions from the government?